laravel-streams/streams-core/docs/en/breadcrumbs.md

 <a name="displaying-breadcrumbs"></a>
 ### Displaying Breadcrumbs

-The breadcrumb collection is always available in the `template` variable for views.
+The breadcrumb collection is always available in the `template` variable within views.

 	{% if template.breadcrumbs %}
 	    <ol>